FinweLtd/orion360-sdk-basic-examples-android/README.md

 If you haven't already studied the Hello World project for Orion360 SDK Basic, you should do that first and then continue with this examples project.

 https://github.com/FinweLtd/orion360-sdk-basic-hello-android

+Basic Android software development skills are enough for understanding and modifying the examples.

 Cloning the project
 -------------------